DanielKiani/CustomerServiceAgent/README.md

     ```

 3.  **Run the terminal-based demo (optional):**
-    To see the core agent logic in action, run the `agent.py` script.
+    To see the core agent logic and debug output in your terminal, run `agent.py` or `agent_langchain.py`.
     ```sh
-    python agent.py
+    python agent_langchain.py
     ```

+4.  **Launch the Gradio Web App:**
+    To start the interactive user interface, run `app.py` or `app_langchain.py`.
+    ```sh
+    python app_langchain.py
+    ```
+    This will print a local URL in your terminal.
+Open it in your browser to interact with the agent.